notifo-io/notifo/deployment/docker-compose/README.md

 Caddy is used as a reverse proxy and also creates the certificates.
 Usually lets-encrypt is used for that, but for localhost we need to switch to a local certificate authority.

-Therefore you have to comment out the following line in `docker-compose.yml`:
+Therefore you have to comment out the following line in `docker compose.yml`:

 ```yml
 # - SITE_SETTINGS="tls internal"